the-peon-project/peon-docs/manual/docs/development/index.md

 Here you can get an overview of how the PEON project is architected, where to go and how to use all of the various tools and code that has been built thus far.
 *Please note that documentation may lag behind the development status, but the general rules/intent should still be valid.*

+!!!
+Developer Community
+    Please feel free to chat with us in the [Discord develpment server](https://discord.com/invite/KJFVyayH8g)

 ---

 ## Architecture